ClaudiaScarpa/Newton-s-method-for-systems-of-non-linear-equations-an-application-to-an-ODE-problem/README.md

   - `central_differences.m`: Discretizes the ODE into a non-linear algebraic system.
   - `newton_method.m`: Implements the iterative Newton-Raphson process.
   - `thomas_algorithm.m`: Optimized solver for tridiagonal linear systems.
   - `main_script.m`: The entry point to run tests.
 It includes multiple examples from the thesis and visualizes the results.
-- `docs/`: Documentation and academic context.
-  - `Tesi_Claudia_Scarpa.pdf`: The full Bachelor's Thesis.
+- `Thesis_Claudia_Scarpa.pdf`: The full Bachelor's Thesis.

 ## Usage (MatLab)
 To solve a non-linear ODE problem, define your boundary conditions and grid size, then call the main solver: